-Figure 18-5: EDCAF with full-duplex voice calls and a single TCP download
+Figure 18-5: Network set up for studying the EDCAF with full-duplex voice calls and a single TCP download Network Setup

 - AP and STA operate in EDCAF, with EDCAF parameters set per reference paper.
-In the AP, TCP would be gueued in AC BE while Voice packets would be gueued in AC VO. - There is no error in all wired and wireless links
+In the AP, TCP would be queued in AC BE while Voice packets would be queued in AC VO. - There is no error in all wired and wireless links.

-- TCP full buffer (or saturated case) download from N to $WN_1$ .
-The saturation is generated by using a CBR application with Packet Size of 1460 B and Inter packet arrival time of 1000 $\mu s$ .
-Since this generation rate is higher than the Wi-fi link it rate as a saturated (full buffer) TCP flow is achieved. - Voice calls from N to $WN{i+1}$ with i being incremented.
-Two-way UDP voice calls from Node to Wireless\Node\i.
-Each voice call in NetSim is modelled as 2 one-way voice applications - $\circ$ $WN{i+1} \to N$ and $N \to WN{i+1}$ . $WN_i$ represent wireless node i, while N represents the wired node or remote host. - o Each voice call runs G.711 at 64 Kbps
+- TCP full buffer (or saturated case) download from N to WN_1 .
+The saturation is generated by using a CBR application with Packet Size of 1460 Bytes and Inter packet arrival time of 1000 μs .
+Since this generation rate is higher than the Wi-fi link it rate as a saturated (full buffer) TCP flow is achieved. - Voice calls from N to WN{i+1} with i being incremented.
+Two-way UDP voice calls from Node to Wireless_Node_i.
+Each voice calls in NetSim is modelled as 2 one-way voice applications - $WN{i+1} \rightarrow N$ and $N \rightarrow WN{i+1}$.
+WN_i represent wireless node i, while N represents the wired node or remote host. - Each voice call runs G.711 at 64 Kbps.